 No matter who I pick, a run works the same.
 I walk out into an urban jungle filled with gun-toting thugs.
 And moving from section to section requires me to murder every one of them.
 Also hidden throughout are convenient yellow containers holding weapons that range from silly — like the staple gun — to legendary-level killing machines.
 I particularly like the standard blaster that looks a lot like it came from a galaxy far, far away.

 Eventually, I make my way to rooms with larger-than-life, bionically-enhanced bosses and get splattered across the pavement.
 The quick restart, however, makes jumping back in hard to resist.
 Mega City Police isn’t revolutionary, but it nails its vibe.
 The combat is fluid, the references bring a smile to my face, and the urge to go for “one more run” is real.
-If that sounds like your jam, the creators plan to release a playable prelude soon.
+If that sounds like your jam, the game is now out.